Information classification according to ISO 27001

 Labeling of information is usually the responsibility of the asset owner.

 This is usually the most complex part of the classification process – you should develop rules on how to protect each type of asset depending on the level of confidentiality.
 For example, you could use a table in which you must define the rules for each level of confidentiality for each type of media, e.g.:

 So in this table, you can define that paper documents classified as Restricted should be locked in a cabinet, documents may be transferred within and outside the organization only in a closed envelope, and if sent outside the organization, the document must be mailed with a return receipt service.

 As before, ISO 27001 allows you freedom to set your own rules, and this is usually defined via the Information classification policy, or the Classification procedures.

 So, as you can see, the classification process might be complex, but it does not have to be incomprehensible – ISO 27001 actually allows you great freedom, and you should definitely take advantage of it: make the process both adapted to your special needs, but at the same time secure enough so that you can be sure your sensitive information is protected.

-Click here to see a free preview of Information Classification Policy.
+Click here to see a free preview of the Information Classification Policy template.